msteenhagen/coll-symp/README.md

 # Sympathy in Collingwood's aesthetics
-A paper on Collingwood, sympathy, and the work of art
+A paper on Collingwood, sympathy, and the work of art.

+*To be presented at a meeting of INSEI (www.insei.net) in Cambridge, UK.*